-As with many successful companies, Rolex is very secretive of the interworking of the company, its direction, and its leaders.
+As with many successful companies, Rolex history tells of the very secretive interworkings of the company, its direction, and its leaders.
 It’s said that this company excelled to success on its own.
-Patrick Heiniger, Rolex CEO in 2008, shared that he was most grateful for holding a company that is not accountable to financial analysts and in a position acquire the most beautiful building in London after Buckingham Palace, without the help [and interference] of a bank.
-The following is an attempt to compile what has been written about Rolex’s history over these last few years of a company that keeps its story, history, and future to itself.
+Patrick Heiniger, Rolex CEO, was most grateful for holding a company that was not accountable to financial analysts.
+Furthermore, he acquired the most beautiful building in London after Buckingham Palace.
+This was achieved without the help, or interference, of a bank.

-The start of Rolex goes back to the birth of Hans Eberhard Wilhelm Wilsdorf who was born in Kulmbach, Bavaria, Germany on March 22, 1881.
-The son a hardware store owner (ironmonger), Wilsdorf was destined to continue the family business, but both his parents died within months of each other when Wilsdorf was 12.
-Wilsdorf’s mother was a descendent of the Maisel brewing dynasty, so there were expectations that Wilsdorf would continue one of the family businesses, but that was not to be.
-Wilsdorf and his siblings were left in the care of his aunt and uncle, who went to sell the family hardware business and placed the proceeds into the Wilsdorf Trust until the heirs reached of age.
-The Wilsdorf Trust, started as a result of tragedy, was the basis for Hans Wilsdorf Foundation started later in Wilsdorf’s life.
+However that was not to be.
+Wilsdorf and his siblings were left in the care of his aunt and uncle.
+They sold the family hardware business and placed the proceeds into the Wilsdorf Trust until the heirs reached of age.
+Although the Wilsdorf Trust started as a result of tragedy, it was the basis for the Hans Wilsdorf Foundation initiated later in Wilsdorf’s life.